IceRaptor/BTDevNotes/Modeling.md

 IdleTwistL - float (0-1) used with StartRandomIdle = true
 you can look at yellowjacket twist animator implementation for inspiration

-## CU VTOL Import<a name="import-cu-vtol"></a>

-- Download workspace from KMission (add link / fix CU)
-- Duplicate model you want to mimic, rename to `chrPrfMech_XXX_vtol`
-- bones/ hierarchy is for attach points, particles, etc.
-- mesh/ heirarchy is for all mesh objects
-- mesh/XXX_destructable is the 'live' mesh objects
-- mesh/XXX_destroyed is for killed object meshes
-- (VERIFY) Mesh objects need a nomerge and camoholder GO attached to them.
-Copy from elsewhere
-- When you copy models to mesh/XXX_destructable, need to add `Skinned Mesh Renderer` component.
-This removes Mesh Renderer
-- SMR `Root Bone` needs to reflect the attach heirarchy under bones/
-- i.e. mesh/strix_destructable/StrixCutUp has a root bone of bones/j_Root/j_Body/normal_h/normal_v/normal/StrixCutUp
-- Rename the bones heirarchy to match new model

-- TODO
-- Added paint mat
-- Add headlights?
-- Add weapon attach points
-- ?
-What are vfxTransforms used for?
-- Disable animations on death

 ## CU Mech Import<a name="import-cu-mech"></a>